 are the ‘little’ and ‘big’ golden ratios, respectively.
 These 120 unit quaternions are the vertices of a convex polytope in 4 dimensions.
 In fact this is a regular polytope, called the 600-cell since it has 600 regular tetrahedra as faces.

-If we slice the 600-cell with halfway between two of its opposite vertices, we get an icosidodecahedron.
+If we slice the 600-cell halfway between two of its opposite vertices, we get an icosidodecahedron.
 This is easiest to see by intersecting the 600-cell with the space of purely imaginary quaternions

 Of the 600-cell’s vertices, those that lie in this 3-dimensional space are